 This study analyzed a large pooled dataset and reported clinicopathologic factors and survival outcomes in patients with LCNEC.
 Besides stage, lymphatic invasion (L1) is an important prognostic factor for impaired survival after surgery.
 Although radical surgery is the mainstay of curative treatment and adjuvant chemotherapy is standard in stage IIIA, adjuvant therapy should be considered in stages IB–IIB, but may be ineffective when CgA is present in the tumor.
 A prospective randomized clinical trial is recommended to elucidate the effect of adjuvant therapy in early stages.
 Unfavourable prognostic factors like L1 might be also considered for inclusion in the future revision of the TNM staging system and for therapy decisions concerning adjuvant chemotherapy.

-Conflicts of Interest: The authors have no conflict of interest to declare.
+Conflicts of Interest: SW serves as the unpaid editorial board member of Journal of Thoracic Disease from May 2019 to Apr 2021.
+The other authors have no conflicts of interest to declare.

 Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
 Ethical approval was obtained from the ethic committee of the Medical Faculty of the University Duisburg-Essen (13-5363-BO).